 Figure 3-1 and Figure 3-2 show TLD monitoring locations near the Area 3 and Area 5 RWMSs, respectively.
+The boundary of the Area 5 RWMS was recently expanded to the west.
+Five new TLD locations were established around the new boundary during 2019 (A5 Lysimeter-ETLD, A5 Powerline Rd, A5 Waterline Rd, Pilot Well 3-ETLD, and Vefa-ETLD).
+In addition, one new TLD location was established inside the RWMS boundary on the 92-Acre Area South Cover (CAU 111-ETLD).
+Four TLDs were removed from the Area 5 RWMS (Bldg 5-31, RWMS Expansion NW, RWMS South Gate, and WEF East) because of the change in boundary or to reduce density in the highly monitored southeast corner (Figure 3-2).
 A pair of TLDs is placed 1 ± 0.3 m (39 ± 12 in.) above ground level (AGL) at each location and exchanged for analysis on a quarterly basis.
 TLDs are analyzed using automated TLD readers that are calibrated and maintained by the MSTS Radiological Control Department.
-Reference TLDs exposed to 100 milliroentgen (mR) from a cesium-137 radiation source under controlled conditions are used to scale the response of the measurement TLDs.
-Direct radiation exposure is usually reported in the unit mR, which is a measure of exposure in terms of numbers of ionizations in air.
+Reference TLDs exposed to 100 milliroentgen (mR) from a cesium-137 radiation source under controlled conditions are used to scale the response of the measured TLDs.
+Direct radiation exposure is usually reported in mR, which is a measure of exposure in terms of numbers of ionizations in air.
 Generally, the dose in human tissue resulting from an exposure from the most common external radionuclides can be approximated by equating a 1-mR exposure with a 1-millirem (mrem) dose.

-Between 1952 and 1972, 60 nuclear weapons tests were conducted within 400 m (1,312 ft) of the Area 3 RWMS boundary.
-Fourteen of these tests were atmospheric tests, which left radionuclide-contaminated surface soil with elevated radiation exposures across the area.
+Between 1952 and 1972, 60 nuclear weapons tests were conducted within 400 m (1,312 ft) of the Area 3 RWMS.
+Fourteen of these were atmospheric tests that caused radionuclide-contaminated surface soil with elevated radiation exposures across the area.
 Five of the seven subsidence craters within the Area 3 RWMS were converted into three disposal units.
 During disposal operations, the waste is covered with clean soil, resulting in lower exposures inside the Area 3 RWMS when compared with the average exposures at the Area 3 RWMS fence line or in Area 3 outside the fence line.

-Annual radiation exposures measured in milliroentgens per year (mR/yr) during 2018 at nine locations inside and near the Area 3 RWMS ranged from 119 to 279 mR/yr (Figure 4-1).
+Annual radiation exposures measured in milliroentgens per year (mR/yr) during 2019 at nine locations inside and near the Area 3 RWMS ranged from 118 to 277 mR/yr (Figure 4-1).
 The Area 3 monitoring locations are inside the Area 3 RWMS (RWMS Center), on the RWMS boundary (RWMS North, RWMS East, RWMS South, and RWMS West), and outside the RWMS boundary (T3, T3 West, T3A, and U3CO North) (Figure 3-1).
-The exposures measured inside the Area 3 RWMS and three of four measurements at the boundary are within the range of background exposures.
+The exposures measured inside the Area 3 RWMS and three of four measurements at the boundary were within the range of background exposures (Figure 4-1).